renskiy/fabricio/examples/hello_world/README.md

     fab nginx

-At first, this will initiate creation of a new Virtual Machine (VM) using `Vagrant` configuration.
+At first, this will initiate creation of a new Virtual Machine (if not created yet) using `Vagrant` configuration.
 Then deploy itself will start.

+## Parallel execution

+Any Fabricio command can be executed in parallel mode.
+This mode provides advantages when you have more then one host to deploy to.
+Use `--parallel` option if you want to run command on all hosts simultaneously:

+    fab --parallel nginx

 ## Customization